immersive-web/WebXR-WebGPU-Binding/explainer.md

 ```

 Note that the [`GPUAdapter`](https://gpuweb.github.io/gpuweb/#gpu-adapter) must be requested with the `xrCompatible` option set to `true`.
 This mirrors the WebGL context creation arg by the same name, and ensures that the returned adapter will be one that is compatible with the UAs selected XR Device.

+If the `XRGPUBinding` constructor is called with a WebGL-compatible `XRSession` or a `GPUDevice` created by a non-`xrCompatible` adapter an InvalidState exception is thrown.

 Once the `XRGPUBinding` instance has been created, it can be used to create the various `XRCompositorLayer`s, just like `XRWebGLBinding`.